Skip to main content

 Background

-ceems_exporter is the Prometheus exporter that exposes individual compute unit metrics, RAPL energy, IPMI power consumption, emission factor and GPU to compute unit mapping.
+ceems_exporter is the Prometheus exporter that exposes individual compute unit metrics, RAPL energy, IPMI power consumption, emission factor, GPU to compute unit mapping, performance metrics, IO and network metrics.
+Besides, the exporter supports a HTTP discovery component that can provide a list of targets to Grafana Alloy.

 • Slurm collector: Exports SLURM job metrics like CPU, memory and GPU indices to job ID maps